mui/mui-x/docs/src/pages/components/data-grid/events/events.md

 ## Subscribing to events

 You can subscribe to one of the [events emitted](/components/data-grid/events/#catalog-of-events) by calling `apiRef.current.subscribeEvent()` with the name of the event and a handler.
-The handler will be called with two arguments: a object with information related to the event and, optionally, a `React.SyntheticEvent` object if the event was emitted by a DOM element.
+The handler will be called with two arguments: an object with information related to the event and a `MuiEvent` containing the DOM event or the React synthetic event, when available.

 ```tsx
 /**